Skip to content

 • SUSE 15 SP5

-Releasing jobs
+Releasing Jobs

 Jobs that were queued before the upgrade have been restored to the appropriate queues but are placed on user hold.
 Jobs are not expected to complete successfully due to the changes made to the system and software environments resulting from the upgrade.
 We recommend you review your jobs and either release the hold (qrls <jobid>) or delete it (qdel <jobid>) and resubmit as appropriate.